CadeRyan/CadeRyan/README.md

 ### Hello there 👋

-My name is Cade and I'm a software engineer, maker and coffee enthusiast.
+My name is Cade and I'm a maker, software engineer and weird coffee person.
 People seem to like me because I am polite and I am rarely late.

-Feel free to check out my website [cade.ie](https://www.cade.ie) if you'd like to contact me or learn additional things about me I guess.
+Feel free to check out my website [cade.ie](https://www.cade.ie) if you'd like to contact me or see what things I'm working on.

 <!--
 **CadeRyan/CadeRyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.